-The Brados are to be read out loud over a period of weeks.
-The insightful words are also repeated daily in the ear of the dead or dying.
-The words act like a map.
+The words which are repeated, act as a visual diagram for the dead to follow.
 The map is a word for word guide to help the dead understand what they are witnessing as they ascend to the afterlife.

 Three Stages of Death

-There are three distinct stages that are discussed in the Tibetan book of the dead.
+There are three distinct stages that are discussed in the Tibetan book of the Dead.
 They are:

 - The Moment of Death

 At the moment of death, one has the opportunity, to recognize the clear light.
 If you do then you become enlightened.
 If you do not, then you move to stage 2.

 The dead, move to stage 2 because they do not recognize they are dead.
 This bring the moment of realization.
 In this moment, the dying or dead realize, after seeing the light, that this was the clear light you would see in death.

 If they understand this it will bring liberation.
 If the dead does not recognize the light then they move to the 3rd stage.

 The rebirth stage means you start your enlightenment journey all over again.
 You come back to a new existence, in some unknown form, based on the karma of your earlier life.

 What does liberation mean and now does one experience this?